-When you start Blender for the first time the interactive region of the Splash Screen is replaced with a couple initial preferences to configure how you interact inside Blender.
+When you start Blender for the first time or update to a new version, the interactive region of the Splash Screen is replaced with a couple of initial preferences to configure how you interact with Blender.

 These options can always be changed later in the Preferences.

 This is where you can copy settings from an older version of Blender.
 Doing so will copy preferences and startup files from the previous version of Blender and then loads them.

 The settings need to be imported from previous versions because the configuration files of each Blender version are stored in separate folders.
 Refer to the Blender’s Directory Layout page for the location of these folders.

 If you would like to start fresh with the new version, continue to Create New Settings.

 The language used in the user interface.
 The list is broken up into categories determining how complete the translations are.
 More language preferences can be set in the Translation Preferences.

 Presets for the default keymap for Blender.
 Note that this manual assumes that you use the “Blender” keymap.